Praneetha2114/security-log-analyzer/README.md

 A Python-based security monitoring tool that analyzes authentication logs to detect suspicious activities such as brute-force login attempts and potential attacks.

-The project demonstrates how security teams can analyze logs, generate incident reports, and visualize attack patterns using dashboards.

-Project Overview

-This project simulates a Security Operations Center (SOC) monitoring workflow.
+The tool simulates a Security Operations Center (SOC) monitoring workflow by analyzing logs, detecting threats, generating reports, and visualizing attack patterns.

-It performs the following tasks:

-Log analysis

-Suspicious login detection

-Brute-force attack detection

-Threat intelligence correlation

-Security incident report generation

-Real-time log monitoring

-Attack visualization dashboard

-Geographic attack source mapping

-Key Features
+Project Features
-Log Analysis
+1. Log Analysis

-The system reads authentication logs from:
+The system reads authentication logs stored in:

 sample_logs.csv

-Each log entry contains:
+Each log entry contains the following fields:

-Field	Description
-timestamp	Time of login event
+timestamp

-user	Username attempting login ip	Source IP address status	Login result (success / failed)
+user

+ip

+status

 Example log entry:

 timestamp	user	ip	status
 2026-03-16 10:00	admin	8.8.8.8	failed
-Brute Force Detection
+2. Brute Force Detection

-The analyzer detects suspicious login attempts by grouping failed logins by IP address.
+The analyzer groups failed login attempts by IP address.

-Severity is determined based on number of attempts:
+Attack severity is determined based on the number of failed attempts.

 Attempts	Severity
 1–2	Low
 3–4	Medium
 5+	High

+If an IP exceeds the threshold, the system generates a security alert.

+Example output:

+Suspicious IP Detected
+IP Address: 8.8.8.8
+Failed Attempts: 3
+Severity: MEDIUM
-Threat Intelligence Correlation
+3. Threat Intelligence Correlation

-The system checks IP addresses against a threat intelligence dataset.
+The system compares suspicious IP addresses with a threat intelligence database.

 File used:

 threat_intel.csv

-Example:
+Example dataset:

 ip	threat_level
 192.168.1.10	High
 10.0.0.5	Medium

-If a suspicious IP matches the database, the incident severity increases.
+If a match is found, the threat level is included in the incident report.

-Security Incident Report
+4. Security Incident Report

-Detected incidents are exported to an Excel report:
+Detected incidents are exported into an Excel report.

+Generated file:

 security_incident_report.xlsx